-(Unaudited) Six Months Ended June 30,
+(Unauc Six Months En

 2002 2003

 (in millions of c onstant Pesos)

 Net comprehensive financing income (expense):

 Financial expense Ps (1,668) Ps (1,993)

 Financial income 309 125

 Foreign exchange gain (loss), net (702) (237)

 Gain (loss) on valuation and liquidation of financial instruments (822) (431)

 Monetary position gain 1,821 1,744

 Net comprehensive financing income (expense) Ps (1,062) Ps (792)

 Our net comprehensive financing income (expense) improved from an expense of Ps1,062 million in the first six months of 2002 to an expense of Ps792 million in the first six months of 2003.
 The components of the change are shown above.
 Our financial expense was Ps1,993 million for the first six months of 2003, an increase of 19% from Ps1,668 million in the first six months of 2002.
 The increase was primarily attributable to a higher level of interest rates swaps at a level above current market rates during the first six months of 2003, which were entered into in an effort to fix our interest rate profile.
 Our financial income decreased 60% from Ps309 million in the first six months of 2002 to Ps125 million in the first six months of 2003 as a result of the decline in interest rates and a lower average level of investments in fixed rate instruments.
-Our net foreign exchange results improved from a loss of Ps702 million in the first six months of 2003.
+Our net foreign exchange results improved from a loss of Ps702 million in the first six months of 2002 to a loss of Ps237 million in the first six months of 2003.
 The foreign exchange loss in the first six months of 2003 is primarily attributable to the appreciation of the Japanese Yen and the Dollar against the Peso and the effect that such appreciation had in our Japanese Yen and Dollar denominated debt.
-Our gain (loss) from valuation and liquidation of financial instruments improved from a loss of Ps822 million in the first six months of 2002 to a loss of Ps431 million in the first six months of 2002 due to adverse financial market conditions.
-Our monetary position gain (generated by the recognition of inflation effects over monetary assets and liabilities) decreased from Ps1,821 million during the first six months of 2002 to Ps1,744 million during the first six months of 2002.
+Our gain (loss) from valuation and liquidation of financial instruments improved from a loss of Ps822 million in the first six months of 2002 to a loss of Ps431 million in the first six months of 2003, primarily attributable to significant valuation losses from our derivative financial instruments portfolio (discussed below) during the second quarter of 2002 due to adverse financial market conditions.
+Our monetary position gain (generated by the recognition of inflation effects over monetary assets and liabilities) decreased from Ps1,821 million during the first six months of 2002 to Ps1,744 million during the first six months of 2003, as a result of the decrease in the weighted average inflation index in the first six months of 2003 compared to the first six months